trapexit/mergerfs/mkdocs/docs/config/rename_and_link.md

 NZBGet, Samba's recycling bin feature.

 As a result a compromise was made in order to get most software to work while still obeying mergerfs' policies.
-Below is the basic logic.
+The behavior is explained below.

 * If using a **create** policy which tries to preserve directory paths (epff,eplfs,eplus,epmfs)
     * Using the **rename** policy get the list of files to rename
     * For each file attempt rename:
         * If failure with ENOENT (no such file or directory) run **create** policy
         * If create policy returns the same branch as currently evaluating then clone the path
         * Re-attempt rename
     * If **any** of the renames succeed the higher level rename is considered a success
     * If **no** renames succeed the first error encountered will be returned
     * On success:
       * Remove the target from all branches with no source file
       * Remove the source from all branches which failed to rename
 * If using a **create** policy which does **not** try to preserve directory paths
     * Using the **rename** policy get the list of files to rename
     * Using the **getattr** policy get the target path
     * For each file attempt rename:
       * If the source branch != target branch:
         * Clone target path from target branch to source branch
-    * Rename
+      * rename
     * If **any** of the renames succeed the higher level rename is considered a success
     * If **no** renames succeed the first error encountered will be returned
     * On success:
       * Remove the target from all branches with no source file
       * Remove the source from all branches which failed to rename

 The removals are subject to normal entitlement checks.
 If the unlink fails it will fail silently.